 With Marcia Thornton Jones, Carnegie Center Tutoring Associate.
-Two dates: Monday, June 19 OR Thursday, June 29 (choose one) 6:00-7:15 pm FREE Why should you read with your kids, and how can you make the most of it?
-This workshop for parents and tutors will discuss the importance of reading with kids and provide ideas for keeping it interesting.
-The same training will be offered on two dates, so you only need to come to one evening.
-[NEW!]
-Dinner will be provided--registration is required.
-Register now...
+Two dates: Monday, October 23 OR Thursday, October 26 (choose one) 6:00-7:15 pm FREE Why should you read with your kids, and how can you make the most of it?
+This workshop for parents and tutors will discuss the importance of reading with your kids and provide ideas for keeping it interesting.
+The same training will be offered twice, so you only need to come to one evening.
+This workshop is for parents and tutors, not for children.
+D...

 With Martha Crumbie.
 For Grades K-2.
 This class is designed to teach your child the foundational skills, concepts and strategies that are essential components of decoding, fluency and comprehension — all of which make for good reading.
 A participatory and interactive approach is the basis for instruction in this hands-on class.
 Funded by the Blue Grass Community Foundation.
 Register now for Lower Elementary Reading.

 With Stephen Williams.
 This class takes place at the Jessamine County Public Library; call 859-885-3523 or visit www.jesspublib.org to register.
 Writing a novel seems to be a tremendous challenge, and writing a novel in a month seems impossible.
 But the writer in you can do it.
 Forget clear sentences, a perfect plot with a clever twist, grammar, spelling, and even character development -- all of that can be fixed in the next few drafts.
 Learn how to hit that coveted 50,000 words in a month by preparing for the ...

 With Martha Crumbie.
 For Grades K-2.
 The class is structured to provide your child with strategies, skills, and concepts that are the building blocks for higher level and more complex math, through a hands-on, active, and engaging approach.
 Register now for Lower Elementary Math.